Yooka-Laylee: Development

-The game was created with the Unity engine with help from middleware tools.
-This allowed for bugs to be more easily repaired and the incorporation of ten thousand polygons.
+The game was created with the Unity engine with help from additional middleware tools.
+The team stated that this made it easier for them to fix bugs and boosted their overal productivity.
 The phoneticizing of "ukulele" was an early idea that went through several versions (e.g. Hawaiian terms Yoku, meaning "to eat bugs", and Laylee, meaning "to fly") until the final title "Yooka-Laylee".
 Yooka-Laylee features 3D worlds by environment artist Steven Hurst, who also worked on the Banjo-Kazooie series as well as Viva Piñata.
 The game's characters were designed by Kevin Bayliss, who helped design the modern Kong characters in the Donkey Kong Country series, and Ed Bryan, who designed the characters in Banjo-Kazooie.
 Originally, character art director Steve Mayles imagined Yooka as a lion, but eventually made him a chameleon and created Laylee as a bat, because of how their abilities could accommodate the gameplay.
 Player characters were deliberately left without voices so as to enhance player choice.
 The game's perk system was based upon what was done in video games outside the 3D platform genre.
 Layered animations were among other things employed to improve character movement.
 Along with Kirkhope, former Rare composers David Wise and Steve Burke collaborated to compose the game's orchestral score.
 A soundtrack CD was released and rewarded to certain supporters of the crowdfunding campaign.
 The increase in memory availability since working on Banjo-Kazooie permitted a higher quality soundtrack.
 The title character of the indie game Shovel Knight makes an appearance as a non-playable character, voiced by Shovel Knight director Sean Velasco.
 The inclusion was announced by Shovel Knight developer Yacht Club Games following the release of Yooka's character trailer in September 2016.

-In March 2017, YouTube personality Jon "JonTron" Jafari, who was set to voice a character in Yooka-Laylee, would have his voiceovers removed from the final game after making controversial comments on a Twitch livestream.
+In March 2017, YouTube personality Jon "JonTron" Jafari, who was set to voice a character in Yooka-Laylee, had his voiceovers removed from the final game after making racist comments on a Twitch livestream.
 Jafari stated that although it was unfortunate his role had been removed, he understood Playtonic's reasoning and wished them success.